Mingyang-Li/moneyapp-api/README.md

 # Query grouped income by payment method and calculate sum of income by payment method

 ## query

-query {
+Note: dateEndInc and dateStartInc are optional.
+When date filters are not provided, the query will return all records query {
   incomeGroupBy (
   	field: "paymentMethod",
     valueType: "sum"
+    dateEndInc: "Sun Nov 21 2021 12:12:28 GMT+1300 (New Zealand Daylight Time)"
+    dateStartInc: "Wed Sep 01 2021 12:12:28 GMT+1200 (New Zealand Standard Time)"
   ) {
     incomePaymentMethod
     sum